kindredgroup/puppet-forge-server/README.md

 EOF
 ```

-Run librarian-puppet with *--no-use-v1-api* option to instruct it to use v3 API
+Run librarian-puppet with *--no-use-v1-api* option to instruct it to use v3 API for better performance
 ```
 librarian-puppet install --no-use-v1-api
 ```